There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 Cinque Terre

-When time is limited, the best way to appreciate Cinque Terre is on a guided tour that takes care of all the logistics while you can just enjoy the extraordinary views.
-An excellent company is Ciao Florence – which as the name may suggests mostly leads tours from Florence to Cinque Terre.
-A typical tour includes a boat ride along the coast, which is especially appreciated by lovers of photography as there are fantastic views of the towns from the sea.
+An excellent company is Ciao Florence—which, as the name may suggest, mostly leads tours from Florence to Cinque Terre.
+A typical tour includes a boat ride along the coast, which is especially appreciated by photography lovers as there are fantastic views of the towns from the sea.

 Franciacorta

-Franciacorta wines are sparkling wines, thought to be one of the Italian answers to French Champagne.
-The region is very pretty, extending all the way to lake Iseo and packed with vintage wineries.
-The best way to make the most of day tours from Milan to Franciacorta is by pairing wine tasting with good food.
-Given the fact that this is in Italy, one of the best food destinations in the world, this isn’t going to be difficult at all!
+The best way to make the most of day tours from Milan to Franciacorta is to pair wine tasting with good food.
+Given that this is in Italy, one of the best food destinations in the world, this isn’t difficult!

 Bergamo